BastilleBSD/bastille/docs/chapters/subcommands/create.rst

 container system.
 To create a container simply provide a name, bootstrapped release and a private (rfc1918) IP address.

-- name - release - ip - interface (optional)
+The format is ``bastille create NAME RELEASE IP [INTERFACE]``

+Note that the ``interface`` is optional.
+Bastille will use the default interface that is configured when running the setup command.
+See ``bastille setup -l`` or ``bastille setup -s``.

 .. code-block:: shell

-  ishmael ~ # bastille create folsom 11.3-RELEASE 10.17.89.10 [interface]
+  ishmael ~ # bastille create folsom 11.3-RELEASE 10.17.89.10 [INTERFACE]

   RELEASE: 11.3-RELEASE.
   NAME: folsom.
   IP: 10.17.89.10.

-This command will create a 11.3-RELEASE container assigning the 10.17.89.10 ip address to the new system.
+This command will create a 11.3-RELEASE jail, assigning the 10.17.89.10 ip address to the new jail.

 .. code-block:: shell

    ishmael ~ # bastille create alcatraz 13.2-RELEASE 10.17.89.113/24

 The above code will create a jail with a /24 mask.
 At the time of this documentation you can only use CIDR notation, and not use a netmask